anantkoli/Github-interaction/README.md

     can use next command
     $ git pull

-Extra: To avoid password enter process...
+Extra: To avoid password process...

 1. Use credential helper to store cache for 15 minute